jaded0/quartz_personal_site/content/triplet transformer for patient data.md

 The idea with a triplet is really cool.
 I'm biased, because I suggested it to Keith, and he found a paper that actually described just what I was talking about.
 Instead of having tons of empty space taken up by features that don't have data available at a given timestep, or alternatively, taken up by gaps in time where the feature doesn't have data, we can directly encode a sort of 'value' of the data, some sort of data identity, and finally the positional encoding of the data.
 Then, we just give one piece of data at a time.
 It can be lots of different kinds of features, doesn't matter, but it's one feature at a time.
 If they happen at the same timestamp, we just give them the same positional encoding and still put them one after another.
 ![[zotero_notes/patient_sim/triplet-transformer-G7LK8EX5#triplet justification|triplet-transformer-G7LK8EX5]]

+# notes
+- is there a causal mask in the Contextual Triplet Embedding?
+- i should use the attention layer less or smth. this one uses two.